mossberg/awd/vim_reference.md

 > The material in this reference is specifically written and tested for use on
 > Mac OS X from a command line environment, however nearly all of the material
-> should be fine on Linux.
-Most of the material should also be fine for
+> should be compatible with Linux.
+Most of the material should also work for
 > graphical VIM environments (MacVim, GVim).
 Your mileage may vary for use on
 > Windows.
 Additionally this guide isn't designed to be a comprehensive
 > reference to VIM usage, the